Rlee13/IPyStubsGenerator/README.md

 # Tips

-- If run from VSCode (1.85.2) the progress twirl doesn't work, then set SHOW_PROGRESS (sg_settings.py) to False. (twirl solution copied from stackoverflow.com unknown page, pending credit).
+- If run from VSCode (1.85.2) and the progress twirl doesn't work, then set SHOW_PROGRESS (sg_settings.py) to False. (twirl solution copied from stackoverflow.com unknown page, pending credit).